OfficeDev/office-js-docs-reference/docs/requirement-sets/word/word-preview-apis.md

 > - Word on Windows
 > - Word on Mac
 >
 > Word preview APIs are currently not supported on iPad.
-However, bookmark feature APIs are also available in Word on the web.
+However, several APIs may also be available in Word on the web.
 For APIs available only in Word on the web, see the [Web-only API list](#web-only-api-list).

 [!INCLUDE [Information about using preview APIs](../../includes/using-preview-apis-host.md)]